 Introduction

-The best indicators to use for cryptocurrency trading depend on your trading habit.
+The best indicators to use for cryptocurrency trading depend on your trading habits.
 For a day trader, indicators that react quickly to market conditions are more suitable, while slower-moving indicators are the best fit for swing traders.
 However, a combination of a set of crypto indicators results in a trading system.
 A good trading system is something that any cryptocurrency trader needs to be successful.

 Moving Averages (MA) Indicator Overview